sagiadinos/garlic-player/README.md

 Garlic actually is able to play local and remote (via http) SMIL Files with actual supported features.
 Compilations tested with:
- - Kde Neon
+ - Kde Neon Ubuntu 16.04 based (Attention when using QtMultimedia cause gstreamer 1.8 seems to have a mem leak)
  - Debian 8 Jessie
- - Rasperian Jessie/Stretch (rpi2/rpi3)
+ - Rasperian Jessie/Stretch (rpi2/rpi3 without video hw acceleration)
  - Tinker Board (Linaro OS 1.8)
- - Android armv7 (4.4.1, 5.0, 5.1 and 7.0)
+ - Android armv7 (4.4.1, 5.0.1, 5.1.1, 6.0.2 and 7.0)
  - Windows 7 i64 (VS2015 Community Version)

 For Android player-qml is needed, cause QtMultimedia-Widgets are not supported.

 Attention!
-Do not use 5.9.1 for QML version of garlic cause the QML Image Type has a [mem leak](https://bugreports.qt.io/browse/QTBUG-61754).
+Do not use 5.9.1 for garlic-qml cause the QML Image Type has an extremly [mem leak](https://bugreports.qt.io/browse/QTBUG-61754) which make it useable for a continous playing media player.

 *garlic.sh [options] SMIL_INDEX*